Thoriso-Khutswane/cybersecurity-risk-dashboard/README.md

 In the initial data preparation phase, we performed the following tasks:
 1. Data cleaning and formatting.
-- Data was effectively cleaned using Microsoft Excel, e.g. **CSV Parsing:** converting a comma-separated file into proper columns
+- Data was effectively cleaned using Microsoft Excel, e.g. **CSV Parsing:** converting a comma-separated file into proper columns. .

-2.Data loading and inspection.
 Making **first rows as headers** in the Dim_BYOD_Devices table.

+2.Data loading and inspection

 ### Exploratory Data Analysis